Concrete Care

 As your first step, you should know the types of damage that winter can cause concrete surfaces:

-- Freeze-Thaw Cycles: Water seeps into small cracks in the concrete during warmer periods.
-This water expands when it turns from water to ice, and when the temperatures drop below freezing, it expands and causes existing cracks to widen or new ones to form.
+1. Freeze-Thaw Cycles: Water seeps into small cracks in the concrete during warmer periods.
+This water expands when it turns from liquid to ice, and when temperatures drop below freezing, it expands, causing existing cracks to widen or new ones to form.

-- Deicing Chemicals: Rock salt (sodium chloride) is necessary for safety, but can be harmful if used excessively or improperly.
-When dissolved in water, they lower the freezing point of water, but at the same time they increase its corrosive properties.
+2. Deicing Chemicals: Rock salt (sodium chloride) is necessary for safety, but can be harmful if used excessively or improperly.
+When dissolved in water, they lower its freezing point but increase its corrosiveness.

-- Ice Formation: Ice itself is not as damaging as freeze-thaw cycles but it can still be dangerous because of its weight and the danger of slippery conditions.
+4. Ice Formation: Ice itself is not as damaging as freeze-thaw cycles, but it can still be dangerous because of its weight and the danger of slippery conditions.

 Preparing Your Concrete Surfaces Before Winter